erdem/django-map-widgets/docs/widgets/point_field_inline_map_widgets.rst

 .. image:: ../_static/images/google-point-field-admin-inline-widget.gif

-As you know Django Admin has an inline feature where you can add an inline row dynamically.
+As you know, Django Admin has an inline feature where you can add an inline row dynamically.
 In this case, Django default map widget doesn't initialize widget when created a new inline row.

 If you want to use Google Map Widget on admin inlines with no issue, you just need to use ``GooglePointFieldInlineWidget`` class.